 Hyde Park tree plan

-The avenue is adorned on either side with huge, sprawling Hills fig trees, the oldest of which were planted in the 1930s.
+The avenue is adorned on either side with huge, sprawling Hills Fig trees, the oldest of which were planted in the 1930s.
 Nearing the end of their lives, some of these giants have already been removed due to disease or old age.

 What’s happening to the Hyde Park trees?

-Last updated: Thursday, 18 April 2013
+Last updated: Tuesday, 27 August 2013